abhayrokkam/replicating-vit/README.md

 - This is the heart of the transformer encoder where most of the learning takes place.

 - Example:
-  - The MHSA will take in `embed_dim` argument which will be equal to `embed_dims`.
+  - The MHSA will take in `embed_dim` argument which will be equal to `embed_dims -> 768`.

-  - It also takes in `num_heads` which is the number of attention heads in the model.
+  - It also takes in `num_heads -> 12` which is the number of attention heads in the model.
 This is the 'multi-head' part of the layer.
 This will decide the number of self-attention layers to be used.

   - We will also set `batch_first` to `True` as there is a batch dimension in the beginning of our data.